Clickstream Example Streams Flow

 click_event_type == “add_to_cart” will be stored in in file

 The following screen capture shows the COS properties.

-When you click in the canvas, the Clickstream example pipeline is automatically created for you.
-The Metrics page opens and shows the example pipeline in Stopped state.
-Click to deploy the streams flow.
+When you click in the canvas, the Clickstream example flow is automatically created and deployed for you.
+The Metrics page opens and shows the example flow as it begins to deploy.
 Sample data flow starts at the Sample Data operator, continues to the Filter operator, and then terminates in the COS Add_to_cart bucket object.